yuehengyu/SSH_shopping_website/README.md

 # SSH_shopping_website
-`I used the SSH（struts+spring+hibernate+mysql） to develop this website bymeself.
+`I used the SSH（struts+spring+hibernate+mysql） to develop this website by myself.
 I will brief introduce what features I implemented.`

 ## Build a development environment(I will tell you which packages and files you need to import.)
 1.For Struts2:<br>